bspan07/puccinia_hordei_pangenome/README.md

 # Overview
-Scripts used to complete the *Puccinia hordei* genome data visualization in Spanner *et al.* (2025), Haplotype-phased genomes of the barley leaf rust pathogen reveal evidence of repeat element expansion and somatic hybridization: [DOI](https://doi.org/10.64898/2026.01.30.702850).
+Scripts used to complete the *Puccinia hordei* genome assemblies, annotation and data visualization in Spanner *et al.* (2025), Haplotype-phased genomes of the barley leaf rust pathogen reveal evidence of repeat element expansion and somatic hybridization: [DOI](https://doi.org/10.64898/2026.01.30.702850).

+# Assembly, phasing and scaffolding

+# Gene annotation

 # Data visualization
 Bespoke code or undescribed methods were used to make elements of the following Figures: